Velocidex/velociraptor-docs/content/knowledge_base/tips/startup_artifacts.md

----
-title: What is the easiest way to have Velociraptor start with a custom server artifact automatically loaded?
+# What is the easiest way to have Velociraptor start with a custom server artifact automatically loaded?
----

 Velociraptor frontend process has a component called the `Artifact Repository`.
 This component knows about all the artifacts that are